Evelineaa/Evelineaa/README.md

-Hi, you there!
+Hi there!
-I'm Milla from northern Finland.
-My passion is to develop my skills and build them bigger every week.
-Currently, I'm studying information- and communication technology with a focus on software development.
+I'm studying information- and communication technology with a focus on software development.

 <!--
 **Evelineaa/Evelineaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.